rremple/intervalidus/readme.md

 There are a few other subprojects that are worth mentioning:

 - As described earlier, in the `intervalidus-examples` subproject there is a sample billing application that shows how Intervalidus structures can be used to support time-oriented logic like billing directly.

+- Also in the `intervalidus-examples` subproject there is a sample rules-based application that shows how Intervalidus structures can be used to capture the outcomes of patients in a clinical trial.
+It uses a toy rules engine rules to interpret daily measurements, and Intervalidus to capture progress in a concise way.

+- The above example leverages a toy rules engine that is available in a separate subproject: `intervalidus-tinyrule`.
+  (This is not strictly related to Intervalidus, so it is tucked under a directory called `sidequests`.)
+It uses some interesting generic and metaprogramming features of Scala 3 to represent and process facts.

 - There is a separate `bench` subproject that leverages the Java Microbenchmark Harness (jmh) framework to benchmark methods, including relative performance of experimental vs. non-experimental features.